 Things to Know Before Selling Your Catalytic Converter

 When it comes to selling catalytic converters, there are a few things you need to know about the parts themselves and the market for them.
 The most important thing to know is that some buyers are unreliable and may underestimate your catalytic converter’s value.
 Often, this occurs because the person buying your catalytic converter is either new to the industry and doesn’t know the value of the precious metals they can find in cats or because they’re ripping you off in an assumption that you don’t see what you’re doing.

 Getting a low quote for a catalytic converter is shared among inexperienced scrap yard workers and mechanics who tend to focus on the value of the part, not necessarily the metal.
 Read on for a few tips on preparing to sell your catalytic converter and how to make the most money doing it!

 If you’re going to sell your catalytic converter, it’s essential to know the year, make, and model of the vehicle it came from.
 This information will help you get a more accurate quote and provide your scrap yard buyer with the information they need to give you a fair price.
 Don’t tell them what year, make, or model it is until they tell you – this will help you determine if they “know their stuff.”
-You should also know the serial number of your catalytic converter, making identifying the part much easier for everyone.
+You should also know the serial number of your catalytic converter, making identifying the part much simpler for everyone.
 Some steel wool can help you uncover the numbers if it’s hard to see.

 When you’re making money on catalytic converters, you should know that you’re more likely to get a higher payout for catalytic converters that were put into the vehicle when it was manufactured.
 You can usually tell if a catalytic converter was put on aftermarket if there is a “shiny silver shield wrapped around” it, which often has an arrow that serves to show the mechanic “which way the airflow is going through the exhaust system” so that they can install it correctly.